-This menu does not appear for firewalls that are not equipped with storage media.
+This menu is not available on firewalls that are not equipped with storage media.

 The Logs - Audit logs module allows you to read logs (made easy with views by types of alarms, connections, web logs, etc) generated by appliances and stored locally.
 Advanced filters allow these logs to be thoroughly analyzed.